frosem-space/ISTQB-CTFL-AT/Notes/Chapter_1.md

 6. Maintains consistent momentum throughout the project.

 Frequent feedback ensures that high-value and high-risk features are prioritized and delivered first, improving customer satisfaction and reducing rework.

+# 1.2 Aspects of Agile Approaches

+Agile organizations use a variety of practices such as collaborative user story creation, retrospectives, continuous integration, and both iteration and release planning.

+## 1.2.1 Agile Software Development Approaches

+Agile values and principles are implemented through multiple frameworks, this syllabus focuses on three: Extreme Programming (XP), Scrum, and Kanban.

+### Extreme Programming (XP)
+XP emphasizes five core values: communication, simplicity, feedback, courage, and respect.

+It also promotes principles like humanity, economics, mutual benefit, self-similarity, improvement, diversity, reflection, flow, opportunity, redundancy, failure, quality, baby steps, and accepted responsibility.

+XP outlines thirteen primary development practices, including: sit together, whole team, informative workspace, energized work, pair programming, stories, weekly cycle, quarterly cycle, slack, ten-minute build, continuous integration, test first programming, and incremental design.

+XP has influenced many other Agile frameworks, including Scrum.

+### Scrum
+Scrum is an Agile framework focused on project and team management, based on:
+- **Sprints**: Fixed-length iterations (2–4 weeks).
+- **Product Increment**: Deliverable product at the end of each sprint.
+- **Product Backlog**: Prioritized list of features maintained by the Product Owner.
+- **Sprint Backlog**: Selected items for the current sprint, based on pull principle.
+- **Definition of Done**: Shared understanding of when work is considered complete.
+- **Timeboxing**: Fixed time limits to tasks for sprints and meetings.
+- **Transparency**: Daily scrums and visible product status to the team.

+Scrum defines three main roles:
+- **Scrum Master**: Facilitator and guardian of Scrum practices.
+- **Product Owner**: Voice of the customer, manages and prioritizes the product backlog.
+- **Development Team**: Self-organizing, cross-functional team that builds and tests the product.

+Scrum does not prescribe specific testing techniques or software engineering practices.

+### Kanban
+Kanban is a visual workflow management method that emphasizes flow and continuous delivery without mandatory sprints.

+It uses three primary mechanisms:
+- **Kanban Board**: A visual workflow board with columns showing stages like development and testing, where tasks move across as tickets.
+- **Work-in-Progress Limits**: Each stage has maximum task limits.
+New work starts only when capacity allows.
+- **Lead Time**: Measures and optimizes the time to complete tasks through the workflow.

+Kanban and Scrum both use visual task tracking for transparency, with tasks moving from backlog to board when capacity allows.
+Kanban differs by making iterations optional and allowing single-item releases, while Scrum requires synchronized sprints.

+## 1.2.2 Collaborative User Story Creation

+In Agile, requirements are captured as user stories.
+These are created collaboratively by developers, testers, and business representatives.

+### Key Concepts
+- User stories cover both functional and non-functional aspects.
+- Acceptance criteria are essential and must be defined together.
+- Testers contribute by refining user stories, identifying gaps, and confirming testability.

+### Techniques
+- **Brainstorming and mind mapping** help in collaborative story creation.
+- **INVEST** criteria define quality user stories:
+  - Independent
+  - Negotiable
+  - Valuable
+  - Estimable
+  - Small
+  - Testable

+### 3C Model
+- **Card**: Describes the story and key information.
+- **Conversation**: Facilitates shared understanding.
+- **Confirmation**: Validates completion through acceptance tests.

+Documentation should be minimal but sufficient for clarity.

+## 1.2.3 Retrospectives

+Retrospectives are held at the end of each iteration to assess what worked, what didn’t, and what to improve.

+### Purpose and Scope
+- Topics include team dynamics, tools, processes, and relationships.
+- Aim to support continual improvement in a trusted environment.

+### Tester Involvement
+- Testers offer input from a unique perspective.
+- Retrospectives can target test-related improvements (e.g., test quality, coverage).

+Changes should be incremental to allow sustainable progress.

+## 1.2.4 Continuous Integration

+Continuous integration ensures that software is integrated, built, and tested frequently—often multiple times a day.

+### Key Activities
+- Static code analysis
+- Compilation
+- Unit and integration testing
+- Deployment to test environments
+- Automated reporting (dashboards, emails)

+### Benefits
+- Early detection of integration issues
+- Rapid feedback on quality
+- Consistent availability of a testable product
+- Reduced regression risks
+- Transparent progress

+### Challenges
+- Requires robust tools and infrastructure
+- High initial investment in test automation
+- Risks of relying too heavily on unit tests

+Continuous integration supports frequent delivery and ongoing quality control.

+## 1.2.5 Release and Iteration Planning

+Planning in Agile includes both **release planning** (long-term) and **iteration planning** (short-term).

+### Release Planning
+- Focuses on product vision and backlog prioritization.
+- Testers contribute by:
+  - Defining testable stories and acceptance criteria
+  - Analyzing risks and estimating test effort
+  - Determining test levels and planning test activities

+### Iteration Planning
+- Focuses on selecting and detailing stories for the next sprint.
+- Testers contribute by:
+  - Analyzing risk and testability of stories
+  - Creating acceptance tests and test tasks
+  - Estimating effort and supporting automation

+### Planning Considerations
+- Scope, test environment, data needs
+- Task dependencies and sequencing
+- Risk-driven prioritization

+Plans can change due to internal (velocity, technical issues) or external (market shifts) factors.
+Testers must adapt while maintaining quality planning and documentation.